amtxdev/node_parklot/README.md

   - After you have installed globally, open up terminal and type.

         craft_node

   - On project directory

-  - Access project directory on your terminal or Text Editor.

-        npm install type node . for run project type exit for exit project
+        npm install
+        node .
+        exit (For exit project)